TarikGul/raspberry-pi-node-speech-bot/README.md

 ## Part 5 - On Boot Create User

 On Boot we need to create a user.
-A User wont be a traditional
+A User wont be a traditional.

 ## Part 6 - Using node-bot in a subthread